govindkotalwar8/Application-Deployment-with-Reverse-Proxy-on-AWS/README.md

 1. Create an RDS MySQL instance
 2. Enable public access (only for learning/testing)
-3. Allow inbound port 3306 in security group
+3. Allow inbound port `3306` in the security group
 4. Note down the RDS endpoint

 Create the database and table: